 - unusual sensitivity to bright light

-- a fever of 101°F or higher in a child younger than three months old
+- a fever in a child younger than 3 months old

-Your doctor will ask you for details about your chills and fever, including:
+Your doctor will ask questions about your chills and fever, including:

-- Do the chills actually make you shake or do you just feel cold?
+- Do the chills make you shake, or do you only feel cold?

-- What was your highest body temperature that was also accompanied by chills?
+- What was your highest body temperature that was accompanied by chills?

 - Have you had chills just once or have you had repeated episodes of chills?